kjac/FormEditor/Docs/install.md

 You can choose separate email templates for notification and confirmation emails, or leave them blank if you don't want to support one or both types of emails.
 See [Email templates](emails.md) for more info.

 ##### The rest
-Hopefully the rest of the "Form Editor" data type configuration is self explanatory.
-Oh, and it's strongly recommended to hide the property label to give the "Form Editor" property as much space as possible.
+Hopefully the rest of the Form Editor data type configuration is self explanatory.
+Oh, and it's strongly recommended to hide the property label to give the Form Editor property as much space as possible.

 ## Setting up the content type
-When you have configured the data type, create a content type (or reuse an existing) and add a property based on the new "Form Editor" data type.
-If you're going to use the sample templates, make sure the "Form Editor" property has the property alias "form".
+When you have configured the data type, create a content type (or reuse an existing) and add a property based on the new Form Editor data type.
+If you're going to use the templates and views shipped with Form Editor for rendering (see [Rendering the form](render.md)), make sure the Form Editor property has the property alias "form".

-Since the "Form Editor" property takes up a lot of space in the UI, you should consider placing it on a separate tab - e.g. "Form".
+Since the Form Editor data type takes up a lot of space in the UI, you should consider placing the property on a separate tab - e.g. "Form".

-**Please note:** You can only have *one* "Form Editor" property per content type.
+**Please note:** You can only have *one* Form Editor property per content type.

 ## Next step
 Onwards to [Rendering the form](render.md).